jonaaguidi/BRBurgers/README.md

 # BRBurgers 🍔

-**Landing page + Web APP 📲 with shopping cart and form, to send the order message through the WhatsApp API✔️**
+**Landing page + Web APP 📲 with shopping cart and form, to send the order message through the ✔️WhatsApp API✔️**

 **➡️ Project Technologies ...**